 - Fry 4 to 6 at a time, they will turn golden brown quickly, turn them around and then take them out and place them on kitchen paper to absorb the extra oil.

-- Once you are finished frying and the balls have cooled down completely, sprinkle with powder sugar or cover with melted honey and colourful sprinkles.
+- Once you are finished frying and the balls have cooled down completely, sprinkle with powder sugar or cover with melted honey and colorful sprinkles.